RiccardoCicuttin/RiccardoCicuttin/README.md

 # 👋 Hi, I’m Riccardo Cicuttin

-A short description about yourself goes here — for example:
-“I’m passionate about statistics, quantitative finance, and applying mathematical tools to real-world problems.”

 ---

 ## 🎓 Education
-- **Master’s student in Mathematical Engineering ** – [Politecnico of Milan]
+- **Master’s student in Mathematical Engineering** – Politecnico of Milan
-- **Bachelor’s in Statistics** – [University of Milano-Bicocca], [Years]
+- **Bachelor’s in Statistics** – University of Milano-Bicocca

 ---